Sogdian language: Writing system

-Like all other writing systems employed for Middle Iranian languages, the Sogdian alphabet ultimately derives from the Aramaic alphabet.
-Like its close relatives, the Pahlavi scripts, written Sogdian contains many logograms or ideograms, which were Aramaic words that were written to represent native spoken ones.
+Similar to all other writing systems employed for Middle Iranian languages, the Sogdian alphabet ultimately derives from the Aramaic alphabet.
+Similar to its close relatives, the Pahlavi scripts, written Sogdian contains many logograms or ideograms, which were Aramaic words that were written to represent native spoken ones.
 The Sogdian script is the direct ancestor of the Old Uyghur alphabet, which is itself the forerunner of the Traditional Mongolian alphabet.

 As in other writing systems descended from the Proto-Sinaitic script, there are no special signs for vowels.
 As in the parent Aramaic system, the consonantal signs ’ y w can be used as matres lectionis for the long vowels [a: i: u:] respectively.
 However, unlike it, the consonant signs would also sometimes serve to express the short vowels, which could also sometimes be left unexpressed and always are in the parent systems.
 To distinguish long vowels from short ones, an additional aleph can be written before the sign that denotes the long vowel.

 Sogdian also used the Manichaean alphabet, which consists of 29 letters.

 In transcribing Sogdian script into Roman letters, Aramaic ideograms are often noted by means of capitals.